Altier-Tech/crud-assignment-java/README.md

-# template-private-ccncsa
+# CRUD Application
-This is a template repository for private repositories of this organization.
-It uses Creative Commons Non-Commercial International license.
+### Practical Assignment
+This is a simple database handling application written with Java.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]